Signal: Seeing Off-Exchange Activity Differently

 When one ATS wins market share another ATS loses market share.
 That’s if they’re lucky.
 It is more cut-throat than that because ATS off-exchange market share itself is not static.
 ATSs compete with over a hundred brokers with off-exchange single-dealer platforms (SDPs) and internal crossing networks.
 Some of them are large: Citadel, Jane Street, Robinhood.
 Some have both ATSs and SDPs: Goldman Sachs, Morgan Stanley.
 And together, the ATSs and brokers compete with a growing number of listed market exchanges almost wholly incentivized to reduce the amount of volume trading off-exchange.

 The off-exchange game has a simple objective and complex methods.
 The objective is to match buyers and sellers.
 The methods include negotiating market price, volume, volatility, and market-impact.
 Integrating with other market participants and trading systems, often ‘frienemies’, adds more complexity.
-All of which must be navigated to optimize a matching objective measured in time slices of milliseconds.
+All of which must be navigated to optimize a matching objective measured in time slices of milliseconds1.

 Want to launch an ATS?